gmu-gd/motion21-spring/syllabus/index.md

 Each project will generate two different grades.
 One grade will be based on your ability to submit the required, weekly checkpoints for the project.
 These weekly checkpoints use a simple rubric based on your effort, timeliness, improvement, and completion.
 The second grade will be based on the final project you submit and has a more extensive rubric.
 At the end of the semester you will have 6 total project grades that are all weighted equally for this 40%.
 The rubrics used for grading the checkpoints and projects are available on Blackboard or the PDF syllabus.

 ### Rubrics
-Exercises and projects use rubrics to grade.
+Exercises and projects use rubrics for grading.
 Review the rubrics to get an idea of how each exercise and project is graded and what is expected of you.
 The rubrics are on the are viewable for each assignment on Blackboard or in the PDF syllabus.

 ### Visual Voices Lecture Series
 Visual Voices is a year-long series of lectures by artists, art historians and others about contemporary art and art practice.
 Visual Voices lectures are held on four Thursday evenings from 7:20&ndash;9:00 pm.